How to Write a Book Press Release in 4 Steps (+ Template & Examples)

 - Your awards, honors, and recognitions

 - A link to your website or book’s landing page

 A press release boilerplate should be around 100 words or less.
-If your book has more than one author, you can either use one paragraph to introduce both writers or use a separate boilerplate for each author.
-Additionally, it’s not uncommon for book press releases to use the boilerplate to include information about the publisher.
+If your book has more than one author, you can include a separate paragraph for each author.
+It’s also not uncommon for book press release boilerplates to include information about the publisher.
 In some cases, a book press release may have one boilerplate for the author and another for the publisher.

-7. Distribute Your Book Press Release
+4. Distribute Your Book Press Release

 There are multiple ways to distribute a press release for a new book—for the most exposure, use them all.
 Here are the top ways to distribute your book press release:

 For additional information on how to distribute your press release so that it gets maximum exposure for the most publicity, follow our step-by-step on how to send a press release.